Robla School District

 • Giving out individual passwords or using another individual’s password

-• Reading, copying, or modifying another users e-mail or restricted files without prior consent
+• Reading, copying, or modifying another person's e-mail or files without prior consent

 • Loading or modifying software without consent of a staff member or local school administrator

-• Knowingly sabotaging computer or network equipment, this includes disabling certain operating system functions or network configurations
+• Knowingly sabotaging computer or network equipment, this includes disabling certain operating system functions or network configurations, or bypassing filters and safety features

 • Using the computers or network for any type of illegal activity or personal gain